 Union remains committed to the health and safety of the entire campus community.
-With input and guidance from state and local officials and the CDC, the College has created procedures daily health self-screenings and attestation, use of masks and other personal protective equipment (PPE), social distancing, testing, hygiene, improved ventilation, cleaning, quarantine, contact tracing and isolation, travel and more.
+With input and guidance from state and local officials and the CDC, the College has created protocols for daily health self-screenings and attestation, use of masks and other personal protective equipment (PPE), social distancing, testing, hygiene, improved ventilation, cleaning, quarantine, contact tracing and isolation, travel and more.